felipepedroso/ifood-mobile-test/README.md

 * 100% developed using Kotlin
 * Offline-first application, where the UI consider a database as a Single Source of Truth and the syncronization is made by a background service.
 The UI is subscribed to the DB and updates everytime a new data is available.
 * Reactive architecture using MVVM.
-* Dependency Injection using Kodein
+* Dependency Injection using Koin
 * The project aims to create a concise and easy to understand code, always trying to be aligned with Clean principles.

 ## Architecture